 Demand for the camps is growing and we cannot expand places or provide additional equipment.

-We ran a two week Summer Club, including transport and intensive staffing, for children with complex support needs.
+We provided a 2 week Summer Club, including transport and intensive staffing, for 14 children with complex support needs.

 One tailored week for older and one for younger pupils.
 An activity and play based club for children unable to access community run schemes due to their high level care needs.

-Trust Rugby has developed Tri Tours working with players aged 15 – 21, by taking groups on day and overnight trips to learn rugby and interact with peers to develop social skills allowing individuals to achieve their goals, build confidence and empower individuals.
+Trust Rugby International provided Rugby Tours working with 50 youth players aged 15 – 21 years.
+We did this by taking groups on day and overnight trips to learn rugby and interact with peers to help develop social skills, to allow individuals to achieve their goals and build confidence.

-This will also give parents and carers the opportunity to relax knowing that the person is in a safe environment.
+This also gave parents and carers the opportunity to relax knowing that the person was in a safe environment.